asyml/texar/examples/bert/README.md

 After convergence, the evaluation performance is around the following.
 Due to certain randomness (e.g., random initialization of the classification layer), the evaluation accuracy is reasonable as long as it's `>0.84`.
 ```
-INFO:tensorflow:evaluation loss:0.39845473161332456 accuracy:0.8848039215686274 eval_size:408
+INFO:tensorflow:dev accu: 0.8676470588235294
 ```

 ### Restore and Test
 ```
 python bert_classifier_main.py --do_test --checkpoint=output/model.ckpt
 ```
-The output is by default saved in `output/test_results.tsv`, where each line contains output for each sample, with two fields representing the probabilities for each class.
+The output is by default saved in `output/test_results.tsv`, where each line contains the predicted label for each sample.

 ## Hands-on tutorial